Cervical disc pain overview

 - Limited mobility in the neck

-Because cervical disc pain is often caused by a degenerative disc disease, which is a disc that becomes damaged over time as the spine naturally ages, the symptoms of this condition will often start mildly and worsen over time.
-If you notice pain and discomfort that lasts more than a week, you should contact your physician or a spine care specialist to determine the cause of your symptoms and the best approach to find pain relief.
+Because cervical disc pain is often caused by degenerative disc disease, which is a disc that becomes damaged over time as the spine naturally ages, the symptoms of this condition will often start mildly and worsen over time.
+If you notice pain and discomfort that lasts more than a week, you should contact your doctor or a spine care specialist to determine the cause of your symptoms and the best approach to find pain relief.

 Treatments for cervical disc pain

 At Laser Spine Institute, we understand that spine surgery is not a decision that should be taken lightly.
-That is why we offer patients a safer and effective surgery option than traditional open neck surgery.
-Patients with cervical disc damage can find relief through our minimally invasive discectomy, sometimes coupled with a stabilization surgery, depending on the amount of damage to the disc.
+That is why we offer patients a safer and effective surgery option than traditional open neck surgery.^ Patients with cervical disc damage can find relief through our minimally invasive discectomy, sometimes coupled with a stabilization surgery, depending on the amount of damage to the disc.

 In some cases, if the disc is severely damaged and must be fully removed, the surgeon will replace the disc with an artificial disc and bone grafts to stabilize the spine.
 This is called a minimally invasive discectomy and stabilization, and is often used to treat patients with severe disc damage in the spine.